RomanOrlovDev/docker_nginx_php/README.md

 # docker_nginx_php
-Docker-compose file with nginx and php services
+Simple docker-compose file with nginx and php services.

+Run docker-compose up then go to localhost:8811.

+It should show default nginx page